 On this site, you will see a broad view of the kind of work I have created during my career.
-From Art school, to museum photographer to fine artist to advertising to weddings, I have worn many creative hats.
+From art school, to museum photographer, to fine artist, to advertising, to weddings.
+I insist on wearing many creative hats.

 The Hankersons (2012-ongoing) is a portrait series that connects the relatively small number of people who share my last name to the shared history of slaveholders and slaves spanning 260 years.
 Currently, there are fewer than three thousand people with the name Hankerson, all of whom live in the United States, while fewer than ten percent of whom identify as white.
 Through this project-in-progress, I am following the direct line to the Hankerson ancestors, with the aim of visually joining a fractured family narrative that has been stolen, lost or misremembered.
 The result is a deconstructed family of individual portraits that are reconstructed to mirror a defining national experience.